valenthr/applications_rate_calculating/README.md

 | Lower secondary education                                     | 3.66%           |
 | Secondary Specialized Education                               | 2.98%           |
 | Currently pursuing higher education                           | 5.31%           |

+### About location of applicants
+The most common locations:
+1. Kyiv or Kyiv region - 4209
+2. Lviv or Lviv region - 2229
+The unexpectedly large number of applicants in Lviv region and Lviv is caused by the large number of refugees from the war-torn eastern regions of Ukraine